ritlew/bf-compiler/README.md

 # bf-compiler
 A C program that converts BF instructions to x86 assembly and then compiles into an executable using nasm and ld.

-Will work with basic Hello World program, but there is still some bug with loops.
+Will work with basic programs, but there is still some bugs with looping.
 ## Compiling
-Simply compile the program like this:
+Simply compile the C file with the following command:
 ```
 gcc -o bfc bfc.c
 ```
 ## Running
-Simple compile your program like (needs .bf extention):
+Simply compile your program with the following command (needs .bf extention):
 ```
 ./bfc program.bf
 ```